 Documents reviewed – Crime report only.

-Summary – A group of youths have gained access to the rear of a Photographic Studio and opened the taps on the large storage containers containing waste processing chemicals, letting the contents drain away, which were waiting collection by a specialist company for disposal.
+Summary – A group of youths gained access to the rear of a photographic studio and opened the taps on the large storage containers containing waste processing chemicals, letting the contents drain away which were awaiting collection by a specialist company for disposal.
 These chemicals contain silver, which the victim receives payment for, once collected.

 Observations – All members of the panel felt this was an appropriate disposal in the circumstances.